GoBoundless/spar/README.md

 ## CloudFront Deployment

-Cloudfront deployment is very similar to S3 deployment, but you need to add a cloudfront_distribution to your config file:
+Cloudfront deployment is very similar to S3 deployment, but you need to add a `cloudfront_distribution` property to your config file:

-    default:
-      debug: true

-    staging:
-      debug: false

     production:
-      debug: false
-      compress: true
       deploy_strategy: cloudfront
       aws_key: "my_access_key"
       aws_secret: "my+super+secret+access+key"